ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/05-degrees-of-freedom.md

 exercises: 0
 questions:
 - "How is kinetic energy contained and distributed in a dynamic molecular system"
-- "Why constraints are used in MD simulations, and how they can affect dynamics"
+- "How to increase efficiency of thermodynamic sampling"
+- "How reduction of degrees of freedom affects dynamics"
 objectives:
-- ""
+- "Explain how kinetic energy is distributed in a simulation system"
+- "Understand how to correctly increase efficiency of thermodynamic sampling"
 keypoints:
-- "Degrees of Freedom in Rigid bodies."
 - "Constraints decrease the number of degrees of freedom"
 - "Imposing constraints can affect simulation outcome"
 ---
 ### Molecular degrees of freedom
-- The number of unique ways a molecule may move (increase its kinetic energy).
+- Refer to the number of unique ways a molecule may move.
-- Describe how kinetic energy is contained and distributed in a molecule.
+- Molecular degrees of freedom describe how kinetic energy is contained and distributed in a molecule.
 - Translational, rotational, and vibrational components.

 #### Equipartition theorem